Lead school principal

 - Approve and account to the board for expenditure against cluster targets.

-- Ensure RTLB funding is included in the kura/school’s annual financial statements.
+- Ensure RTLB funding is included in the school’s, kura's annual financial statements.

-- Ensure that distribution of RTLB student support funding and/or resources is based on student or school need, not on a pro-rata basis.
+- Ensure that distribution of RTLB learning support funding or resources is based on student or school need, not on a pro-rata basis.

 - Ensure that there is a robust needs analysis process that informs the allocation of funds and resources.